10 world-shaping Swedish companies

-While people instantly recognise the name Electrolux on their kitchen appliances, many may not know that this Swedish company is the world’s second largest home appliances manufacturer.
-Started in 1919, the company originally sold Lux vacuum cleaners, and later added refrigerators, washing machines, dishwashers and a variety of other appliances to its product line.
-In 2011, Electrolux was named one of the World’s Most Ethical Companies by the Ethisphere Institute, which selected just 110 exemplary companies across 38 industries.
+While people instantly recognise the name Electrolux on their kitchen appliances, many may not know that this Swedish company remains the world’s second largest home appliances manufacturer.
+Started in 1919, the company originally sold Lux hoovers, or vacuum cleaners, and later added refrigerators, washing machines, dishwashers and a variety of other appliances to its product line.
+In 2018 Electrolux was named the Industry Leader in the Household Durables category of the Dow Jones Sustainability World Index (DJSI World) for the twelfth consecutive year in a row.

 A strong competitor in the telecommunications market space, Ericsson is known worldwide for its mobile technology and networks, and remains at the cutting edge due to the company’s approach to innovation, which involves strong partnerships with various universities and research institutions around the world.
-Originally started as a telegraph equipment repair shop in 1876 by Lars Magnus Ericsson, this Swedish company has grown to over 104,000 employees worldwide.
+Started as a family business in the Swedish capital of Stockholm by Lars Magnus and Hilda Ericsson, this Swedish company now has over 90,000 employees worldwide.

-Bringing Sweden’s quintessential minimalist yet chic style of fashion to the world is Hennes & Mauritz (H&M).
-Started in 1947 as a women’s clothing store called Hennes in Västerås, founder Erling Persson later bought hunting and fishing equipment store Mauritz Widforss, officially changed its name to Hennes & Mauritz, and added men’s and children’s clothing in 1968.
-Since then, H&M has expanded to over 2,500 stores around the world selling trendy clothes and accessories at affordable prices.
-Along with an eco-friendly clothes line, H&M ensures that its 700 or so suppliers are audited to meet its code of conduct in terms of child labour and workplace safety issues among other things.
+Bringing Sweden’s quintessential minimalist yet chic style of fashion to the world is Hennes & Mauritz, more known as H&M. Started in 1947 as a women’s clothing store called Hennes in Västerås, founder Erling Persson later bought hunting and fishing equipment store Mauritz Widforss, officially changed its name to Hennes & Mauritz, and added men’s and children’s clothing in 1968.
+Since then, H&M has expanded to over 4,800 shops around the world selling trendy clothes and accessories at affordable prices, and several sub-brands have been added to the family.
+H&M ensures that its suppliers are audited to meet its code of conduct in terms of child labour and workplace safety issues among other things.

-Home furnishing giant IKEA, founded in 1943 by Ingvar Kamprad, has grown to over 325 stores in more than 38 countries.
+Home furnishing giant IKEA, founded in 1943 by Ingvar Kamprad, has grown to over 420 stores in more than 50 markets.
 Known for stylish do-it-yourself (DIY) home décor and furniture, IKEA continues to bring out the handy craftsman in people and is a must for many college students on low budgets.
-By introducing its basic ‘flat pack’ concept in the 1950s, IKEA has been able to provide affordable Scandinavia-inspired furniture with best-sellers such as ‘Klippan’, ‘Poäng’ and ‘Billy’.
+By introducing its basic ‘flat pack’ concept in the 1950s, IKEA has been able to provide affordable Scandinavia-inspired furniture with bestsellers such as ‘Klippan’, ‘Poäng’ and ‘Billy’.

-Legally sharing and streaming copyrighted music online remains a hotly debated issue, and Swedish company Spotify has been able to bridge that gap by providing online music streaming services as a legal alternative to pirated music file-sharing sites.
-Started in 2006 by Daniel Ek and Martin Lorentzon, Spotify allows users to freely listen to, stream and share millions of music tracks to their computers and mobile devices such as smartphones.
-With its Facebook integration, users can also see and listen to what their friends are currently playing as well.
+Sharing and streaming copyrighted music online remains a hotly debated issue, but Swedish company Spotify has been able to bridge that gap by providing legal online music streaming services as an alternative to pirated music file-sharing sites.
+Started in 2006 by Daniel Ek and Martin Lorentzon, Spotify allows users to listen to and share millions of music tracks to their computers and mobile devices such as smartphones.
+The music service is now available in nearly 80 countries and has around 190 million users.